filippoboiani/machine-learning/README.md

 *For splitting we choose the attribute that maximizes the information gain, Eq.3.
 Looking at Eq.3 how does the entropy of the subsets, Sk, look like when the information gain is maximized?
 How can we motivate using the information gain as a heuristic for picking an attribute for splitting?
 Think about reduction in entropy after the split and what the entropy implies.*

+In every step we select the attribute with the most information gain.
+Therefore, after having selected this the entropy is minimized.
+The entorpy of Sk is the minimum

 ### Assignment 5
 ### Assignment 6